 This time I’ll flip things around and start from the solution.

-I will list below the components of my mobile setup, and then discuss caveats and alternatives:
+I will list below the components of my mobile setup, some purchase options, and then discuss caveats and alternatives:

 1) LapAxe EX series guitar (short scale, ~60cm long overall, tuned in standard)